 If all the documentation is formatted in the same way it can be compared and reconciled.
-One way to do this is to use milestone reports.
+One way to achieve this is to use milestone reports.
 This is a table that summarizes and reconciles between each milestone.
-A milestone report is normally a report such as
+A milestone report is normally a report such as:

 - original budget

-- cost plans for example 1 to 10
+- cost plans, e.g. 1 to 10

 - pre-tender estimates

 - contract sum

-- financial statement for example 1 to 50
+- financial statement, e.g. 1 to 50

 - final account.